Cabonilla/multi_page_app_react/README.md

 * React routing.
 * Handling multiple page app.
 * Using a VIM plugin, may regret.
+* Practicing nested routes.